Siwenli0615/Ecommerce_funnel_builder/Funnel-automation-v1/README.md

 - Data collection: This tool assumes you already have event data in BigQuery.
 - Advanced statistical analysis: While the tool provides conversion rates, it doesn't include more complex statistical tests or predictive models.
 - Automatic insights generation: The tool visualizes data but doesn't automatically identify anomalies or suggest optimizations.
+- The data for dashboard from Looker studio needs to be sent to Siwens_NoN and FUNNEL_TYPE = 'Dashboard'

 ## Future Work